Alessandragon/Mparloc/README.md

 	# RUN THE LOCATION ALGORITHM
     Launcher('ISNet','12458a')

-Afer the code provide in the event folder `12458a` a hypo71 format `file MParLoc_event.h71` with all available information about the event location, a Map of location `MParLoc_event_FIGURE.pdf` in pdf format and `MParLoc_event.log` a textual log of main operations performed by the algorithm.
+Afer running, the code provide in the folder of event `12458a` a hypo71 format` file MParLoc_event.h71` with all available information about the event location, a Map of location `MParLoc_event_FIGURE.pdf` which gives the shape of the spatial trend of the probability along the three dimensions and `MParLoc_event.log` a textual log of main operations performed by the algorithm.